 The Agents of the DEA have deceived the courts to secured search administration warrants and Search Warrants.
-Within the State of Florida, the agents claim they raid Pharmacies to slow down the Opioid crisis within Florida.
-This claim is so far deceptive that it fails to document the facts that illegal fentanyl has sales as increased.
-Also, in Florida DEA agents have be illegally been employed by Drug Cartels.
+Within Florida, the agents claim they raid Pharmacies to slow down the Opioid crisis within Florida.
+This claim is so far deceptive that it fails to document that illegal fentanyl has sales as increased.
+Also, in Florida, DEA agents have illegally been employed by Drug Cartels.

 This combination of efforts has caused the DEA to be the gatekeeper and sub-recipients of drug sales into the United States.
 Their efforts to undermine legal sales have promoted the sales of illegal sales.
 They have caused this by means of searches and seizures based on reasonable suspicion to remove all Class 2 medication and equipment.
 The multidimensional levels of corrupted behavior have allowed the DEA to view themselves as enforcers of justice.

 Within their own eyes, they see no wrong.
 As this agency continues on its trajectory, it will soon develop into murderous acts to protect the agency or themselves from detection.
 This agency has subordinated the laws in exchange to justify their actions.
-Right or wrong they stand behind what they do and believe.
-This deliberate drive to be has shifted a once know and professional agency, to accept ‘deviant, dishonest, improper, unethical or criminal behavior.
+Right or wrong, they stand behind what they do and believe.
+This deliberate drive has shifted a once know and professional agency to accept ‘deviant, dishonest, improper, unethical, or criminal behavior.

 The men and women of this once well-known and respected agency would understand the impact of deception.
 Today the DEA does not and cannot accept errors of their ways.